-Top romantic places in Italy, arguably the most romantic destination you could think of.
-Discover Italy most romantic cities and places, with a particular emphasis on off the beaten path destinations, and locate them on the interactive map.
-Get insider’s suggestions about Italy most romantic hotels.
+Top romantic places in Italy, the most romantic destination you could think of.
+Here are Italy most romantic off the beaten path Italian destinations

 Saint Valentine day is getting closer, and you still don’t know were to go with your beloved one?
 Then here is my personal selection of the most romantic destinations in Italy!